awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lightsail-loadbalancer.md

 *Load balancer TLS certificate*

-You cannot attach attach TLS certificates to a load balancer using the `AWS::Lightsail::LoadBalancer` resource type\.
-Instead, use the `LoadBalancerTlsCertificate` resource type to create and attach certificates to a load balancer\.
+You cannot attach a TLS certificate to a load balancer using the `AWS::Lightsail::LoadBalancer` resource type\.
+Instead, use the `AWS::Lightsail::LoadBalancerTlsCertificate` resource type to create and attach certificates to a load balancer\.

+*Configuring HTTPS redirection*

+HTTPS redirection can only be set using the `HttpsRedirectionEnabled` parameter on the `AWS::Lightsail::LoadBalancerTlsCertificate` resource that is attached to the load balancer\.